MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/polylines.md

 ---
 title: "Polylines and Parametric Equations"
-description: "This article explains how to Use SkiaSharp to render any line you can define with parametric equations, and demonstrates this with sample code." ms.prod: xamarin ms.assetid: 85AEBB33-E954-4364-A6E1-808FAB197BEE ms.technology: xamarin-skiasharp
+description: "This article explains how to Use SkiaSharp to render any line that you can define with parametric equations, and demonstrates this with sample code." ms.prod: xamarin ms.assetid: 85AEBB33-E954-4364-A6E1-808FAB197BEE ms.technology: xamarin-skiasharp